frarvo/STOPme/README.md

 # STOPme 1.0
 Modular Python system for real-time feedback using wireless BLE sensors and actuators.

-STOPme is a modular and extensible Python system designed to connect wireless BLE wearable sensors and multisensory actuators to create real-time, responsive feedback based on physical activity, temperature, and future sensor-derived events.
+STOPme is a modular and extensible Python system designed to connect wireless BLE wearable sensors and multisensory actuators to create real-time, responsive feedback based on detected events.

 This repository evolves from a working prototype (**STOPme_V0.3.0**) and restructures it into a fully decoupled architecture with centralized event dispatching, modular actuator control, and structured logging.

 ## Features
 - Real-time acquisition from BLE devices (BlueCoin, MetaMotion)
-- Local event recognition logic via configurable recognizers
+- Local event recognition logic
-- Modular actuator control (LED strip, vibration motor, speaker, logger)
+- Modular actuator control (LED strip, vibration motor, speaker)
-- Centralized event dispatcher with pluggable activation policies
+- Centralized event dispatcher with pluggable actuations policies
 - Structured and thread-safe event + system logging
 - Scalable, testable, and maintainable architecture